nils-n/city-cycling/TESTING.md

       <td>
          <ul>
             <li> In the first round, the HTML validator noted: a quote in an attribute name , a stray end div, and that the value for a for label did not have a matching ID of a form control element </li>
-            <li> After adjusting the HTML code, the test still failed with an error </li>
+            <li> After adjusting the HTML code, the test still failed with an error regarding the label of the country form field </li>
             <img src="./assets/testing/html-checkout-crispy-1.png"; alt="error message of HTML validator that was left unfixed - Argumentation: this part of the HTML was rendered by Tailwind-Crispyforms" >
             <img src="./assets/testing/html-checkout-crispy-2.png"; alt="error message of HTML validator that was left unfixed - Argumentation: this part of the HTML was rendered by Tailwind-Crispyforms" >
             <li> This part of the HTML is rendered by `Crispy-Tailwind` [Link](https://django-crispy-forms.github.io/crispy-tailwind/).
 It did not seem reasonable in terms of code readibility and maintainability to overwrite the behaviour of this package.</li>